 - If you are feeding your toddler, keep it whole.

 3. Zesty Tomato Dipping:

 Kids love dipping their food so you can make a healthy and tasty tomato dip at home.
 This is a versatile dip and you can use it for pizzas and pastas too.
 You can also serve some chicken fingers along with this yummy dip.

-- In a large pot heat olive oil and add a small onion, one minced garlic clove, one finely chopped carrot and one stalk celery finely chopped.
+- In a large pot, heat olive oil and add a small onion, one minced garlic clove, one finely chopped carrot and one finely chopped stalk celery.